 TIP: By sorting, stacking, and then dividing the Mount Everest of dirty dishes into manageable batches, you can tackle this task more efficiently and also provide yourself with natural stopping places.

 This comes in handy if you have young children who are in need of attention (because it is a Murphy’s Law or something that, of course, they will need you when you either just start or are right in the middle of a huge task).
 Instead of getting upset because “I still have so much to do!”, you can calmly finish the current batch, dry your hands, and tend to your children without worrying or stressing.

 Clean and wipe down the counters and stovetops.
 Tidy up the table.
 Put any lingering cereal boxes or whatnots back in the pantry or refrigerator.
 Hang your hand towel and then step back to enjoy your tidy kitchen!

-Catching up with help
+Catching up on dirty dishes with help

 There is no shame in asking for help!